Updated on October 10th, 2023by Felix Martinez

 Source: Investor Presentation

-Organic growth for the quarter was 1% as a stronger U.S. dollar offset gains, while adjusted free cash flow was $1.0 billion, down 41% year-on-year.
-Net debt remained relatively flat compared to the previous quarter, at $14.2 billion.
+Organic growth for the quarter was 2.5% as a lower U.S. dollar offset gains, while adjusted free cash flow was $1.5 billion, up 44% year-on-year.
+Reported net debt down 12% YoY to $11.7B.

 3M has grown earnings at a rate of 5.4% per year over the last decade.
 We are reaffirming our expected growth rate of 5% per year over the next five years.

-3M has increased its dividend for the past 64 years, which shows that the company can thrive in a wide variety of economic environments.
-This is a solid track record, one made possible by the company’s long-term priorities.
+3M has increased its dividend for the past 65 years, showing the company can thrive in various economic environments.
+This is a solid track record made possible by the company’s long-term priorities.

 This investment has fueled the company’s long-term growth.